Your basket is currently empty!

-Q: Do I need a Doctor’s referral to attend a Speech and Language Therapist at Sparking Speech?
+Q: Do I need a doctor’s referral to attend speech and language therapy sessions at Sparking Speech?

-A: No, you can contact us directly at Sparking Speech to make an appointment.
-You can contact us by phone or email with your queries or to schedule an appointment.
+A: No, you can contact us directly at firstname.lastname@example.org to make an appointment.

 Q: How long is your waiting list?

 A: Most referrals will be seen within 2-4 months.

 Q: What should I expect when I bring my child to Sparking Speech for a Speech and Language Assessment?

 A: The initial assessment will include the following:

 - An online appointment with the child’s parents/carers to gather a detailed case history and to discuss the child’s speech, language and communication profile

 - Informal and/or standardised assessment of your child’s speech, language and communication development

 - Observation of your child’s speech, language and communication development